Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Are zoning or building rules changing in Bangkok as of 2026?

-The single most important zoning change being discussed in Bangkok is the comprehensive city plan update, which could shift allowable building densities in various corridors and affect how much new supply can be built in certain areas.
+The most important zoning discussion in Bangkok right now is the comprehensive city plan update, which could change allowable building densities along major corridors and near transit stations, directly affecting how many new condos and townhouses developers can build in specific areas.

 Are foreign-buyer or mortgage rules changing in Bangkok as of 2026?